Mapping Marton Wood

 Rob Mackay and Simon Pickles

 Rob Mackay is an award-winning composer, sound artist and performer.
 In May 2024 he began a residency and collaboration with the North and East Yorkshire Ecological Data Centre (NEYDEC).
 Working alongside Director Simon Pickles, the two will spend the year gathering data on the Wood while Rob records and develops a sound piece and performance.
-From a tree’s roots to it’s canopy, the soil tothe inside of trees, their recording of Marton Wood will create a map unlike any other.
+From a tree’s roots to its canopy, the soil to the inside of trees, their recording of Marton Wood will create a map unlike any other.

 Rob Mackay, Simon Pickles and David Haley vist NEYDEC